 Guests are visiting your zoo to see the animals.
 Ensuring that your animal habitats are placed in optimal view is essential to maintaining guest happiness.

 As well as placing habitats and glass panels close to paths, you can actually let guests enter certain habitats.
-This is a great way to let your guests get up, close and personal with their favourite animals.
+This is a great way to let your guests get up, close and personal with their favorite animals.
 Not the lions though, that won’t work out too well.

 Don’t feel you have to be conservative with donation boxes.
 Place them wherever you feel guests will congregate.
 Even if an area isn’t that busy, it’s worth placing a few anyway on the off chance someone passes by.

 Do you have other ways with Planet Zoo to make money or conservation credits?
 Let us know in the comments.